gracelang/minigrace-performance/README.md

     // stats is a collection of count@time pairs
     // checks that all the counts are the same, removes outliers repeatedly
     // until no more remain, and prints a summary of the data that is left.
-    // It is necessary to remove outliers repeately because each removal reduces
+    // It is necessary to remove outliers repeatedly because each removal reduces
     // the inter-quartile-range, thus branding more of the data as outliers.
 }